Vladimir Putin's rise to power: Operation "Successor"

 Yeltsin had a means of selecting his successor at his disposal.
 This mechanism was the appointment of the prime minister, a stepping stone to the presidency.
-Starting with Chernomyrdin, potential presidential candidates were appointed to the position of prime minister.
+Starting with Viktor Chernomyrdin, potential presidential candidates were appointed to the position of prime minister.
 Since 1998, Yeltsin changed six prime ministers.

 In preparation for the successor's election, Yeltsin's circle organized a public opinion poll asking, "Which movie character would you vote for in the elections?"
 The leader turned out to be the Soviet literary and movie character, intelligence officer Stierlitz.
 One of the individuals working on the "Operation Successor" was the political technologist Gleb Pavlovsky.

-Among the first trial candidates was the former director of the FSB, Sergei Stepashin, who was appointed as prime minister.
+Among the first trial candidates was the former interior minister, justice minister and FSB director, Sergei Stepashin, who was appointed as prime minister.
 Yeltsin tested him for loyalty and the ability to attract voters.
 Stepashin, however, sought compromises with Yeltsin's opponents, indicating that he would not staunchly defend Yeltsin from his political adversaries after his departure.
 Stepashin failed Yeltsin's "tests".

 In August 1999, Stepashin was removed from the post of prime minister, and another former FSB director, Vladimir Putin, was appointed in his place.
 This move was significant in the scheme of forming a future successor and indicated Yeltsin's and his circle's desire to find a leader capable of strengthening the country's political situation and ensuring their personal security and retention of influence after Yeltsin stepped down as president.